Suspiria (2018 film): Music

 Thom Yorke (pictured 2016) composed the score.

 Radiohead singer Thom Yorke composed the score, his first feature film soundtrack.
-It features the London Contemporary Orchestra and Choir and Yorke's son Noah on drums.
+It features the London Contemporary Orchestra and Yorke's son Noah on drums.
 He initially refused the offer, but accepted after months of requests from Guadagnino.
 Much of the score was completed prior to the film shoot, giving Guadagnino the opportunity to play it on set during filming.

 Yorke cited inspiration from the 1982 Blade Runner soundtrack, musique concrète artists such as Pierre Henry, modern electronic artists such as James Holden, and music from the film's 1977 Berlin setting, such as krautrock.
 He said: "There's a way of repeating in music that can hypnotise.
 I kept thinking to myself that it's a form of making spells.
 So when I was working in my studio I was making spells.
 I know it sounds really stupid, but that's how I was thinking about it."
-The soundtrack was released on October 26, 2018 by XL Recordings.
+The soundtrack was released on October 26, 2018, by XL Recordings.